davesousa/SonicText/README.md

 ## Contributing

-Contributions are welcome!
+-Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Known issues

+- Working on getting transcript to enter into the selected text field instead of to clipboard.
+- Several UI inconsistencies
+- Untested on Mac

 ## License